Q: What does “Epilepsy” mean?

 Q: What are complex-partial seizures?

-A: Complex-partial seizures (formerly psychomotor or temporal lobe Epilepsy) are characterized by a complicated motor act involving impaired consciousness.
+A: Complex-partial seizures (formerly psychomotor or temporal lobe) are characterized by a complicated motor act involving impaired consciousness.
 During the seizure the patient appears dazed and confused.
 Purposeless behaviors such as random walking, mumbling, head turning, or pulling at clothing may be observed.
 Usually, these so-called “automatisms” cannot be recalled by the patient.
 In children this seizure may consist of staring or lip-smacking and, therefore, may be confused with the absence seizure described below.

 Q: What are absence (petit mal) seizures?